-Re-enrollment/ Re-entry
+Re-enrollment

-Re-enrollment process/policy could apply when a student in the past:

-withdrew from the program or
+process/policy could apply when a student in the past: withdrew from the program or

 was terminated, or

 went beyond the permitted leave of absence.

 In case of re-enrollment, a student must complete and return a new signed enrollment form to the admissions office with the non-refundable registration fees.
 If the student is re-entering in less than a year, then the registration fee will be waived.